araul284/thirty-three/README.md

 > *“It’s not about cars, it’s about curves… graphs, I mean.”*

-Welcome to **thirtytheee**, a beginner-friendly machine learning project exploring Formula 1 data.
+Welcome to **thirtythree**, a beginner-friendly machine learning project exploring Formula 1 data.
 The goal?
 To analyze, visualize, and make predictions from racing stats — all through the lens of Python, pandas, and a sprinkle of ML magic.

 ---